 Large screens like the best 75 inch TVs may have seemed like a lavish expense just a few years ago.
-Still, they are becoming more popular with ordinary people because of their reducing price tag and ability to give your a cinematic experience in the comfort of your own home.
+Still, they are now becoming more popular because of their reducing price tag and ability to give you a cinematic experience in the comfort of your own home.

 These larger screens are the best at recreating the theatre experience without being too hard on the wallet (at least until 85-inch TVs get a bit cheaper), giving you more immersion in what's going on - whether that's cheering on your team or bingeing the latest box set.

-But we know that something so pricey will require careful consideration before you commit, not just because of the huge presence a 75 inch TV will have in your living room but also because of how befuddling the number of terms and acronyms in the TV world has become.
+But we know that something so pricey will require careful consideration before you commit, not just because of the considerable presence a 75 inch TV will have in your living room, but also because of how befuddling the number of terms and acronyms in the TV world has become.
 OLED, QLED, HDR, 8K - and the rest!

 To cut some of the stress from your research, we've assembled a list of what we believe to be the best 75 inch TVs currently available, as well as some additional buying advice further down the page.
 And we're always on the lookout for new releases, so watch this space.

 Of course, if you're not quite sure that a 75-inch model is quite right for you, then you can take a look at our guide to the best TVs of any size (and budget).

 First up on our list is this incredible 77 inch TV from Sony, which is a fantastic option if you're serious about creating a home cinema experience.
 The Sony Bravia AG9 combines deep blacks on the OLED screen with Pixel Contrast Booster for enhanced colour contrast.

 Throw in TRILUMINOS Display and Ultimate Picture Processing, and you'll see an expansive range of brightness, detail and colour across the big screen, bringing everything you see to life.